jocmp/mercury-parser/README.md

 ## Contributing

-For details on how to contribute to Postlight Parser, including how to write a custom content extractor for any site, see [CONTRIBUTING.md](./CONTRIBUTING.md)
+For details on how to contribute to Mercury Parser, including how to write a custom content extractor for any site, see [CONTRIBUTING.md](./CONTRIBUTING.md)

 Unless it is explicitly stated otherwise, any contribution intentionally submitted for inclusion in the work, as defined in the Apache-2.0 license, shall be dual licensed as above without any additional terms or conditions.

----

-🔬 A Labs project from your friends at [Postlight](https://postlight.com).
-Happy coding!